Same-Sex Marriage Lawyers in Maryland

 Great strides have been made to same-sex marriage laws in Maryland, and since Jan.
 1, 2013, gay marriage is now recognized and legal in the state.
 Shortly thereafter, in June 2013, the Supreme Court struck down a key part of the Federal Defense of Marriage Act (DOMA) declaring that same-sex couples who are legally married deserve equal rights to the benefits under federal law that go to all other married couples.

 While these developments are landmark wins for the gay rights movement, the changes in law create a new environment.
 This is why the best lawyer for same-sex couples is one who is skilled and experienced in handling the legal matters of non-traditional families.
-To speak to a same-sex marriage attorney in the Montgomery County, MD area, please contact Mary Ellen Flynn or Kate McDonough today.
+To speak to a same-sex marriage attorney in the Montgomery County, MD area, please contact Mary Ellen Flynn today.

 Divorce for Gay and Lesbian Couples